postmanlabs/labs-docs/v6/enterprise/sso/admin_sso.md

 In the "Service Provider Details (Postman)", enter the an ID for the entity, and the URL for the login and ACS.

-In "Identity Provider Details", enter details for the identity provider
+In "Identity Provider Details", enter URLs for the "Identity Provider Details" and "Identity Provider Issuer".